zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/start-with-byoc/activate-your-cloud-gcp.md

 ---
-title: "GCP | BYOC"
+title: "Deploy BYOC on GCP | BYOC"
 slug: /activate-your-cloud-gcp
-sidebar_label: "GCP"
+sidebar_label: "Deploy BYOC on GCP"
 beta: FALSE
 notebook: FALSE
 description: "The Zilliz Cloud Bring Your Own Cloud (BYOC) solution allows you to create and run a Zilliz Cloud cluster within your own cloud infrastructure.
-This enhances data security, reduces data breach risks, and improves performance and scalability. | BYOC"
+This enhances data security, reduces data breach risks, and improves performance and scalability.
+This topic describes how to deploy BYOC on Google Cloud Platform (GCP). | BYOC"
 type: origin
 token: ZGZmwC34di7Hx6k4omOcWxOLnLg
 sidebar_position: 2